 While a laminar flow hood is great for working with tissue culture or other sensitive material, it is not safe for handling infectious agents.
 This hood is designed to keep the samples safe from contamination from the outside using a filtered laminar air flow.
 Reducing contamination helps to eliminate the risk of false positives or negatives.
 However, it does not protect the user working with the sample.

-In order to conduct PCR in a laminar flow hood, your set-up must include a UV light for sterilization, like the Ossila laminar flow hoods.
-The built in UV light within our hood enables you to sterilize the workspace before and after each use.
+In order to conduct PCR in a laminar flow hood, your set-up must include a UV light, like the Ossila Laminar Flow Hood.
+The built in UV light within our hood enables you to clean the workspace before and after each use.

 Good Laboratory Practises